BrianSeong99/AggregatedKnowledge/README.md

 - [ ] **AggLayer Overview - Zero to Hero**: The overview of AggLayer tech and the main components that makes AggLayer Ticks.
 ### AggLayer Components Explained
 - [x] **Unified Bridge & Bridge-and-Call**[[Tweet](https://x.com/BrianSeong99/status/1857518126633816175)][[Github](https://github.com/BrianSeong99/AggLayer_UnifiedBridge)]: This repo explains the design and usage of Unified Bridge and Bridge-and-Call.
-- [ ] **Pessimistic Proof Walkthrough & bench on various zkVMs**: This repo explains the design and the usage of Pessimistic Proof in AggLayer.
+- [x] **Pessimistic Proof Walkthrough & bench on various zkVMs**[[Tweet]()][[Github](https://github.com/BrianSeong99/AggLayer_PessimisticProof)]: This repo explains the design and the usage of Pessimistic Proof in AggLayer.
 It compares the bench performance of running pessimistic proof in SP1, Valida, and Risc0 zkVMs.
+- [ ] **AggLayer Node**: This repo explains the design the and usage of AggLayer Node in AggLayer.
 - [ ] **Fast Interop on AggLayer**: Allows for interoperability at a latency lower than Ethereum finality
 - [ ] **Proof Aggregation on AggLayer**: Proofs across all chains are aggregated along with the pessimistic proof to amortize costs.
 - [ ] **AggLayer Service**: Dive into the Production Services that AggLayer provides for all chains and Developers.
 ### AggLayer Handson
 - [ ] **Unified Bridge Examples using ThirdWeb Modular Smart Contracts**: This repo showcase how to use Unified Bridge Interface via ThirdWeb Modular Smart Contracts.
+- [ ] **Cross-chain Dex on AggLayer**: This repo showcase how to use Unified Bridge Interface to build a AggLayer Native cross-chain Dex.

 ## Polygon Plonky3
 ### Chapter Zero: Plonky3 Intro